argoverse/av2-api/guide/src/api/hd_maps.md

 ## Map Counts

-Argoverse 2.0 offers a massive number of highly diverse HD maps:
+Argoverse 2 offers a massive number of highly diverse HD maps:

 - **Motion Forecasting Dataset**: ~250,000 vector maps.
 - **Sensor Dataset**: 1,000 vector maps and 1,000 ground height raster maps.
 - **LiDAR Dataset**: 20,000 vector maps.
 - **TbV Dataset**: 1,038 vector maps and 1,038 ground height raster maps.

-The core data structure that holds Argoverse 2.0 map data is the [`ArgoverseStaticMap`](map_api.py#280) class.
+The core data structure that holds Argoverse 2 map data is the [`ArgoverseStaticMap`](map_api.py#280) class.
 Please refer to the [map tutorial notebook](../../../tutorials/map_tutorial.ipynb) for more examples of how to use the map API.

 <a name="lane-segments"></a>

 ## Vector Map: Lane Graph and Lane Segments

-The core feature of the HD map is the lane graph, consisting of a graph G = (V, E), where V are individual lane segments.
+The core feature of the HD map is the lane graph, consisting of a graph $G = (V, E)$, where $V$ are individual lane segments.
 In the [supplemental material](https://openreview.net/attachment?id=vKQGe36av4k&name=supplementary_material), we enumerate and define the attributes we provide for each lane segment.
 Unlike Argoverse 1, we provide the actual 3D lane boundaries, instead of only centerlines.
 However, our API provides code to quickly infer the centerlines at any desired sampling resolution.
-Polylines are quantized to 1 cm resolution in the release.
+Polylines are quantized to $1 \text{ cm}$ resolution in the release.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/29715011/157802162-e40098c1-8677-4c16-ac60-e9bbded6badf.png" height="300">